Cham0i/Cybersec-101/README.md

 When you are walking down a sketchy alleyway its best to walk with someone else so that both of you may protect each other in case of an attack.
 2 Factor authentication essentially is that second password.
 2-factor authentication is usually required when there is a log in from an unknown device.
 Althought some applications have the option to require 2 factor authentication for transactions, sessions, account changes, etc. If you ever been sent and email or SMS with a code to log in, congratulations, you already have 2 factor authentication for that service; that's really all you need.
 But if you want to be hardcore with your security you can use QR authentication or a U2F key to greatly reduce your chances of getting laid.

-### Disclaimer on the people using biometric passwords
+### A warning to the people using biometric passwords

 If you use your fingerprints or face to unlock your phone, you should consider switching back to a pattern or pin password.
 Police officers and jealous partners can easily unlock your phone without your permission.
 As a person who is wanted by the state of Oklahoma and who is currently cheating on his girlfriend of 7 years, I can't tell you how many times having a simple memorized password has saved me from trouble.